remy/nodemon/README.md

 ## Application isn't restarting

-In some networked environments (such as a container running nodemon reading across a mounted drive), you will need to use the `legacyWatch: true` which enabled Chokidar's polling.
+In some networked environments (such as a container running nodemon reading across a mounted drive), you will need to use the `legacyWatch: true` which enables Chokidar's polling.

 Via the CLI, use either `--legacy-watch` or `-L` for short: